 We can thank Gideon International for this sacred hotel amenity.
-The organization was formed in 1899 after two traveling salesmen met in a hotel room, and by 1908, it was distributing Bibles to hotels around the United States, according to the Los Angeles Times.
-Members of Gideon International often met with the managers of new hotels, presented them with a free copy of the Bible, and offered to quip every room in the hotel with a copy, too.
+The organization was formed in 1899 after three traveling salesmen met in a hotel room, and by 1908, it was distributing Bibles to hotels around the United States, according to the Los Angeles Times.
+Members of Gideon International often met with the managers of new hotels, presented them with a free copy of the Bible, and offered to equip every room in the hotel with a copy, too.
 Thus, the dependable hotel room Bible spread across the nation.
 This trend is reminiscent of the real reason hotels have ice machines.

 Still, there’s been a steady decline of religious materials in hotels.
-So you’ll be a little more hard-pressed to find a Bible in your hotel room drawer these days.
+So you’ll be a little more hard-pressed to find a Bible in every single hotel room drawer these days.
 Technically, however, it’s not one of the 8 things you’ll definitely never see in your hotel room again, yet.
-The number of hotels that provide these religious materials has dropped by about 15 percent.
+The number of hotels that provide religious materials has dropped by about 15 percent.
 In 2006, 95 percent of hotels provided a Bible at your bedside.
 Now, only 79 percent do, according to a survey from STR, a hospitality analytics company.

 Some speculate that hotels are now trying to attract millennials, who are reportedly the least religious generation in American history.
 That said, it seems as though Wi-Fi connections have replaced Bibles as the new norm; about 98 percent of hotels now offer in-room Wi-Fi, per the STR survey.
 Although hotels offer many amenities like bibles and free Wi-Fi, remember that these are the 6 things you can’t take from your hotel room—and the 4 that you can.